 This article is part of a series of blog posts on drought in the western U.S., which include a look at California’s historic drought and a perspective from the Pacific Northwest.
 To watch our recent Livestream conversation on this topic, “Drought, Wildfires, and Climate Change: The Future of Farming in the West,” click here.

 As American Farmland Trust’s Water Resources Specialist I am constantly thinking about agricultural water issues.
 I keep one eye on national-level ag water quantity and quality issues and solutions, and one eye at the local-level.
-Right now, I want to share stories about the watersheds right in my backyard – the Colorado and the Snake River Basins.
+Right now, I want to share stories about the Wyoming drought and watersheds right in my backyard – the Colorado and the Snake River Basins.